ZaitsevY/BrotherLink/README.md

 After installing HW VSP you'd create a virtual COM-port with the following settings:
-First, at the Settings tab, click Login to acquire administrative access, then configure as on the following screen shot.
+First, at the Settings tab, click Login to acquire administrative access, then configure as on the following screen shot:
 ![VSP Settings](/VSP_Settings.png)

-Now go to the Virtual Serial Port tab to select your COM-port name; put “sesp8266” for the IP-address (or take the IP of your device from its web interface WiFi Settings page, IP from WiFi Station column); set port to 12345.
+Now go to the Virtual Serial Port tab to select your COM-port name; put “sesp8266” for the IP-address (or take the IP of your device from its web interface WiFi Settings page, IP from WiFi Station column); set port to 12345:
 ![VSP Virtual Port](/VSP_Port.png)

-Finally it's time to DesignaKnit!
+### Finally it's time to DesignaKnit!

 ?????????????? see http://stackoverflow.com/questions/11804820/embed-a-you-tube-video
 [Wireless BrotherLink]()